Performance Breakdown

 What to expect from the Roborock H6?

-Roborock is known for its robot vacuums, such as the S5, S5 Max, and S6 MaxV.
-All these products use high-quality materials that will last.
+Roborock is renowned for its robot vacuums, including the S5, S5 Max, and S6 MaxV.
+All these products utilize high-quality materials that are designed to last.

 Update: The H6 has been discontinued and replaced by the Roborock H7.
 Please check the link to read the whole review.

-The Roborock H6 is no different, but instead of using white, they opted for a darker theme – a charcoal gray and red combo that resists stains better.
+The Roborock H6 is no different; instead of using white, they opted for a darker theme – a charcoal gray and red combination that resists stains better.

-The overall design mimics the Dyson V7 and V8 models, but the H6 has some unique features, which we’ll look at one by one in this section.
+The overall design of the H6 mimics that of the Dyson V7 and V8 models, but it also features some unique characteristics, which we’ll examine one by one in this section.

-There will be two options available – a model with the soft roller and the standard brush roll.
+There will be two options available: a model with the soft roller and a standard brush roll.

 The soft roller works really well at cleaning hard floors.
-I’ve tested it on debris such as dust, sand, and Cheerios, and there weren’t any issues.
-Steering is responsive as it can turn up to a 90-degree angle.
+I’ve tested it on various debris, including dust, sand, and Cheerios, with no issues.
+Steering is responsive, allowing for a 90-degree turn.

 Electronic Trigger Lock

-While the H6 has a very responsive trigger switch that turns on the motor almost instantly as you squeeze, it also gives you the option to keep it electronically in the on position.
+While the H6 features a very responsive trigger switch that turns on the motor almost instantly when squeezed, it also allows you to keep it electronically in the on position.

 Behind the trigger is a small button that turns on this feature.

-On top of the vacuum (right behind the filter) is a status screen with various icons lined up.
+Above the vacuum (located right behind the filter) is a status screen displaying various icons in a row.

-The first icons you’ll see are the lock and unlock icon.
+The first icons you’ll see are the lock and unlock icons.
 Pressing the button I mentioned earlier will toggle between the lock and unlock icons.

-In the unlock position, the motor powers up when the trigger is squeezed and shuts off when released.
+In the unlock position, the motor powers up when the trigger is squeezed and shuts off when the trigger is released.

 Status Screen